 - Karlstädter-Lykaner Grenzer (1,000 men) under Colonel von Vela

-On June 15, Saint-Ignon's Corps took position at Prerau (present-day Přerov), intending to attack the Prussian positions defended by Meyer around Groß Wisternitz (present-day Velká Bystřice) and Holitz.
+- Saint-Ignon's Corps took position at Prerau, intending to attack the Prussian positions defended by Meier around Groß Wisternitz (present-day Velká Bystřice) and Holitz.

 In the night of June 15 to 16, Daun sent Lieutenant-Colonel Jakob Robert Count Nugent-Westmeath of Sincère Infantry to get more information on the situation at Olmütz.

-- By 10:00 pm, Saint-Ignon had deployed his corps near Majetein (present-day Majetin) in preparation for the attack.
-The Württemberg Dragoons and Prinz Karl Chevauxlegers would attack Holitz; while the Löwenstein Dragoons, Dessewffy Hussars and Graf Rudnicki Uhlanen would attack Bistrowan (present-day Bystrovany) and Groß Wisternitz.
-However, Field-marshal Keith had news of the preparations of the Austrians and immediately informed Meyer.
-By then, Meyer's Corps was deployed as follows:
+- By 10:00 p.m. on June 16, Saint-Ignon had deployed his corps near Majetein (present-day Majetin) in preparation for the attack.
+The Württemberg Dragoons and Prinz Karl Chevauxlegers would attack Holitz; while the Löwenstein Dragoons, Dessewffy Hussars and Graf Rudnicki Uhlanen would attack Bistrowan and Groß Wisternitz.
+However, Field-Marshal Keith had news of the preparations of the Austrians and immediately informed Meier.
+By then, Meier's Corps was deployed as follows: